openebs/website/website/src/blogs/openebs-0-5-enables-storage-policies-for-kubernetes-persistent-volumes.md

       openebs.io/jiva-source-pv: "mysqldata"
       openebs.io/jiva-replica-snap: "mysqldata-ds-wendy"

-In my PVC, I can now use the above StorageClasses(augmented with OpenEBS Storage Policies) to point to different dataset and independently test my service.
+In my PVC, I can now use the above StorageClasses (augmented with OpenEBS Storage Policies) to point to the different datasets and independently test my service.

 All this from ***kubectl***.